Workers compensation covers any injury or illness that occurs at (or because of) your work. It doesn’t matter how it happened or who was at fault.

 Examples of negligence include:

-Psychological illness claims account for 6% of all workers compensation claims—but that percentage is steadily growing.
+Psychological conditions account for around 6% of all workers compensation claims — but that percentage is steadily growing.

 Psychological illness includes any mental stress or breakdown caused (or exacerbated) by workplace stress, sexual harassment, bullying, or assault.
 It also includes situations where an employee witnesses a traumatic event.